cbuescher/elasticsearch/README.md

 #### Add an annotation

 To add an annotation, use the admin tool.
-First find the correct trial timestamp by issuing `night-rally-admin list races --environment=nightly`.
-You will need the trial timestamp later.
+First find the correct race timestamp by issuing `night-rally-admin list races --environment=nightly`.
+You will need the race timestamp later.
 Below are examples for common cases:

-* Add an annotation for all charts for a specific nightly benchmark trial: `night-rally-admin add annotation --environment=nightly --race-timestamp=20170502T220213Z --message="Just a test annotation"`
+* Add an annotation for all charts for a specific nightly benchmark race: `night-rally-admin add annotation --environment=nightly --race-timestamp=20170502T220213Z --message="Just a test annotation"`
-* Add an annotation for all charts of one track for a specific nightly benchmark trial: `night-rally-admin add annotation --environment=nightly --race-timestamp=20170502T220213Z --track=geonames --message="Just a test annotation for geonames"`
+* Add an annotation for all charts of one track for a specific nightly benchmark race: `night-rally-admin add annotation --environment=nightly --race-timestamp=20170502T220213Z --track=geonames --message="Just a test annotation for geonames"`
-* Add an annotation for a specific chart of one track for a specific nightly benchmark trial: `night-rally-admin add annotation --environment=nightly --race-timestamp=20170502T220213Z --track=geonames --chart=io --message="Just a test annotation"`
+* Add an annotation for a specific chart type of one track for a specific nightly benchmark race: `night-rally-admin add annotation --environment=nightly --race-timestamp=20170502T220213Z --track=geonames --chart-type=io --message="Just a test annotation"`
+* Add an annotation for a specific chart name for a specific nightly benchmark race: `night-rally-admin add annotation --environment=nightly --race-timestamp=20170502T220213Z --chart-name=nightly-basic-geonames-add-defaults-country_agg_uncached-latency --message="Just a test annotation"`

 For more details, please issue `night-rally-admin add annotation --help`.